prophetrand/my-day-planner/README.md

 ## Acknowledgments
 * [W3Schools](https://www.w3schools.com/) has been my go-to for descriptive tutorials on HTML, CSS, and Javascript syntax and best practices.
 I am eternally grateful for their massive store of documentation.
 * [Bootstrap]
+* [Moment.js](https://momentjs.com/) is a free API that allows (and simplifies) the use of dates and times in Javascript.
+Even though this service is no longer supported by its developers, I am thankful for its straightforward usage and succinct structure.

 ## Who I Am